 Phobias come in many varieties.
 There are specific phobias like the fear of flying, animals, storms, needles, bridges and so on.
 The fear of humiliation and judgment underlies social phobias such as the fear of public speaking and social situations.
-Phobias limit people, regardless of type.
+Agoraphobia – the fear of open spaces – may cause people to avoid places like malls, elevators, and office buildings.
+Phobias limit people, regardless of type of fear.
 While they may seem vastly different in nature, all phobias have some things in common.
 First of all, sufferers of phobias know that their fear of a given activity, situation, or object is irrational – the fear goes far beyond the actual danger.
 Phobias also instill extreme terror and anxiety that will cause sufferers to avoid their phobias at all costs, regardless of the inconvenience.
 Luckily, getting rid of phobias is usually possible with the right treatments, and these treatments are very similar no matter what the fear.

 Will my phobia just go away?

 It’s not likely.
 Phobias that develop during adulthood or adolescence usually require some kind of focused treatment.
 Children, however, often develop a handful of fears due to their immaturity.
 Most of the time these fears are overcome with age.
 But if your child exhibits strong fears for over half a year, it’s time to address the problem.